 New Welsh Review: Founded in 1988 as the successor to The Welsh Review (1939-1948), Dock Leaves and The Anglo-Welsh Review (1949-1987), New Welsh Review is Wales’s foremost literary magazine in English.

 The North: ‘Redressing the balance of English poetry’ – Poetry Review.

 Obsessed with Pipework: “is quarterly magazine of new highwire poetry to surprise and delight”.
-The site is down for a while so send enquiries and submissions to firstname.lastname@example.org
+Edited by Charles Johnson.
+Contact details: firstname.lastname@example.org or email@example.com and through the website firstname.lastname@example.org

 The Ofi Press Literary Magazine (Mexico) The Ofi Press prints eclectic poetry, fiction, articles, interviews and translations from all over the world.